diego-aslz/migrate4droid/README.md

 ## Installation

-Add the migrate4droid.jar file to your lib directory.
+Add the migrate4droid.jar file to your <code>libs</code> directory.

 ## Configuring your database helper